Professor of Mitochondrial Biology, Faculty of Medicine & Health Sciences

 My practical expertise includes mitochondrial complex assays, biochemical enzyme assays, recombinant protein production, primary neuron culture, retinal biology, comparative biology genes, transcripts and proteins.

 I also have academic experience in

-Genetics, gene identification and expression analyses in mental retardation and also FTD3 dementia.
+Genetics, gene identification and expression analyses in mental retardation and FTD3 dementia.
 Microarray analysis using gene ontology groups in dementia and ataxia.
 Mutation detection and characterisation of animal models of neurodegenerative disease.
 Genomics and genome-wide association studies in complex disease - Rheumatoid Arthritis and Prostate Cancer.
 Linkage analysis software development.
-Proteomics of complex mixtures by unlabelled mass spec approaches and 2D gel electrophoresis.
+Proteomics of complex mixtures by label free mass spec approaches and 2D gel electrophoresis.
 Lipidomics data analysis.
 Molecular pathway determination.
 Electron microscopy of neural tissues undergoing autophagy and mitophagy.

 At undergraduate level I teach mostly within the neuroscience module.
 Other teaching includes biochemistry of proteins, cell biology, cell death, liver function and enzyme kinetics.
 I also supervise… read more